TuurDutoit/sync/README.md

 Synchronouz lets you execute several function (as much as you want, actually!) at the same time, and a callback when everything finished.
 It was made as a Node.js module, but it's so dead simple (No more than 50 lines of code!) that it should work in the browser, too.

+> **Note:** I'm sorry I didn't update the docs in README.md: they were really outdated!
+But I fixed that issue, and now, everything is up to date!
+Enjoy!

+> **Note:** These docs treat v2.0.x.
+I promise to update as soon as possible when a new release comes out!

 ## Installation